 "grinding down" to

-- C-types were the least affected (processed) by interactions with
+- The "C-type" asteroids were the least affected ("processed")

-each other or the pressure/heat of protoplanetary interiors.
-They
+by interactions with each other or the pressure/heat of protoplanetary

-have chemical compositions most like the Sun's and yield important
+interiors.
+They have chemical compositions most like the Sun's and

-information on early physical conditions in the protoplanetary
+yield important information on early physical conditions in the

 - Asteroids with substantial metallic inclusions are from larger